duplys/sturdy-pancake/README.md

 To make learning fun, the exercises implement a battleship game.
 The game rules are a simplified version of the rules suggested by Barry Carter in his excellent book "Naval Wargames".

 ## OOP Concepts
-In terms of OOP, the exercises covering the following topiocs:several topics including:
+In terms of OOP, the exercises covering the following topiocs:
 * Basics of OOP
 * Classes vs instances (methods and variables)
 * Data abstraction